cdelgehier/oio-docs/doc/source/admin-guide/configuration_storagepolicies.rst

 The policies defined above can be interpreted as the following:

-- 2 replication policies (THREECOPIES/TWOCOPIES for 2x/3x replication),
+- 2 replication policies (THREECOPIES/TWOCOPIES for 2x/3x replication).
 - a 6+3 Erasure Coding policy (6 data chunks + 3 parity chunks using Reed Solomon with liberasurecode).

 You can add more data security policies on top of the existing ones, or even alter the ones provided by default.